nishapoyarekar/NishasCreativeResume/README.md

 header - contains Name, title, contact details
 education - displays education
 experience - displays experience
-references - an interactive element - when you click on the reference it will show the actual testimonial
+references - an interactive element - when you click on the reference it will show the testimonial
-skills - linked to the references
+skills - Displays a useless pop-up as of now
 footer - social media links, download CV link

 ## Development server